FruitPunchSamurai1961/StockShinobi/README.md

 Added tooltips for better user guidance.
 Enhanced error handling for a more robust user experience.
 Licensed under the [MIT License]()

+## Fixes and Improvements:

+## To do:

+## Thanks for using StockShinobi!

+We're committed to helping you make fincially responsible choices.
 ---